TonyAssi/ImageSearch/README.md

 image_search = ImageSearch(image_dir='images',
 			   hf_key='HF_KEY')
 ```
 The images will be converted to a 🤗 Dataset and it'll get uploaded to the 🤗 Hub.
 It'll print out the dataset id.
 It should look like [tonyassi/images-ds](https://huggingface.co/datasets/tonyassi/images-ds).
-I'm using a free [image dataset](https://www.kaggle.com/datasets/pavansanagapati/images-dataset?resource=download) from Kaggle.

 Search for image with text prompt
 - **text** Text prompt